scala/scala/06-basic-declarations-and-definitions.md

 The import expression determines a set of names of importable members of $p$ which are made available without qualification.
 A member $m$ of $p$ is _importable_ if it is not [object-private](#modifiers).
-The most general form of an import expression is a list of {\em import selectors}
+The most general form of an import expression is a list of _import selectors_

 ```
 { $x_1$ => $y_1 , \ldots , x_n$ => $y_n$, _ }